Qi Clock Align with the 12-hour organ cycle Caffeine Tracker Know when your coffee clears

 Set the Angle

-Place the opposite thumb on the point and the index finger underneath.
-Angle the pressure toward the bone that leads to your index finger.
+Place the opposite thumb on the point.
+Angle the pressure slightly toward the bone of your index finger.

 03